Dreading a conversation with your landlord? Try the 4 steps of collaborative conversations. (Updated August 27, 2020)

 - Think of different ways to solve the situation.
 Are there things you can do now, what about in the future?

 For example, if you are in BC, let them know you are applying for the rental supplement.
-The CMHC has recently published a good summary of supports available to renters in every province.
+You can do this until the end of August 2020.
+The CMHC has published a good summary of supports available to renters in every province.
 Check it out to see if anything is applicable to you.